vakh57/bdelloid_scripts/README.md

 # Introduction

-This directory contains scripts that were used to process sequencing data for *A. vaga* individuals L1-L11 analyzed in the [article](https://www.nature.com/articles/s41467-020-19614-y) "Genomic signatures of recombination in a natural population of the bdelloid rotifer *Adineta vaga*".
+This directory contains scripts that were used to process sequencing data for *Adineta vaga* individuals L1-L11 analyzed in the [article](https://www.nature.com/articles/s41467-020-19614-y) "Genomic signatures of recombination in a natural population of the bdelloid rotifer *Adineta vaga*".
 Each script is in a separate subdirectory containing the script along with sample input and output files.